yeffreydev/yeffreydev/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on owner web pages.
-- 🌱 I’m currently learning web scrapping and data sinces.
+- 🌱 I’m currently learning web scrapping and data science. and English.
 - 👯 I’m looking to collaborate on any project relacinate with innovation.
 - 💬 Ask me about ...
 - 📫 How to reach me: ...